Anypoint Code Builder Overview

 Get the Anypoint Code Builder experience through the Anypoint Extension Pack for Visual Studio Code.
 The cloud-based extensions are preinstalled into a code-server implementation that makes VS Code accessible from a browser.
 The desktop extensions require installation to your VS Code IDE.
 See Getting Started with Anypoint Code Builder.

-Anypoint Code Builder is available through Anypoint Platform from US and EU cloud hosts.
+Anypoint Code Builder is available through Anypoint Platform from US, EU, Canada (desktop IDE only), and Japan (desktop IDE only) cloud hosts.
 To help your organization meet emerging regulatory requirements that differ by region, Anypoint Platform does not share organization information, permissions, account data, or projects between hosts.

 MuleSoft hosts this control plane within data centers in the United States.